If you receive an MBA interview invite from an M7 business school, it’s a clear signal the school believes in your potential.

 Finally, your interview is also an important moment to assess fit – not just you for the program but the program for you.
 Once you enter the interview itself, allow yourself to enjoy the opportunity to bring your candidacy to life.
 You’ve captured their interest, and the most compelling way to win them over is to let your authentic self shine.

 Fortuna Admissions expert coach Malvina Miller Complainville is former Harvard Business School Assistant Director.
-For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.
+For a candid assessment of your chances of admission success from an elite business school, sign up for a free consulting session.
 If you already know what you want, you can sign up directly for MBA interview prep with a Fortuna expert coach or explore all services.